 If you enjoy going down internet rabbit holes, this is your topic.
 People use everything from recycled toilet paper rolls to egg shells to newspaper to nothing at all (soil blocks).
 There’s something for everyone.
 If you do not enjoy internet rabbit holes, know that you can pretty much use anything that holds dirt and has drainage, and you’ll grow great plants.

 For potting up, we use coex pots.
 Over the years, we’ve leaned heavily toward potting up as few plants as possible because of the labor/resources involved.
-We only pot up the few that really prefer it like peppers and tomatoes.
+We only pot up the few that really prefer it like eucalyptus, peppers, and tomatoes.

 Every winter, we take a road trip to Green Grove, our local supplier, to stock up on supplies.
 Before we purchased here, I ordered the same items through Greenhouse Megastore.
 They have a wide selection for all your growing needs (and often have free shipping–score!).